gesaretto/writing_london/paper/voyage_biblio_notes.md

 3. something about __foreign trade__ in Early Modern London (for the ships sent abroad and the ways in which people had to wage on them);

-4. something about __consummerism__ in Early Modern London (for the quickness with which a new item is bought, and an old item is discharged - trying to describe the terms of this economical transaction will be __crucial__);
+4. something about __consumerism__ in Early Modern London (for the quickness with which a new item is bought, and an old item is discharged - trying to describe the terms of this economical transaction will be __crucial__);

 	- Ian Archer, _The Pursuit of Stability_, _Reserves_ __DA680 .A74 1991__
 	- Robert Brenner, _Merchants and Revolution_, _Reserves_ __HF3520 L66 B74 1993__